cylc/cylc-doc/src/glossary.rst

          :term:`Tasks <task>` can be :term:`held <hold>` with ``cylc hold`` and :term:`released <release>` with ``cylc release``.

-         When a workflow is resumed, any held tasks remain held.
+         When a paused workflow is resumed, any held tasks remain held.

+         If a running task is held its running job is not affected, but it will not submit any more jobs (such as automatic :term:`retries <retry>`) until released.
+The children of held tasks are not automatically held.

    release